leggedrobotics/elevation_mapping_cupy/plane_segmentation/README.md

 ```

 #### Grid Map
-Grid map is available through ANYmal-research, or you can add it to your workspace.
+Grid map is available through ANYmal-research, apt install, or you can add it to your workspace.
 You can clone it using:
 ```bash
 git clone https://github.com/ANYbotics/grid_map.git
 ```